Kessler Topaz Meltzer & Check, LLP Files a Securities Fraud Class Action Lawsuit Against Natera, Inc.

-The law firm of Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP (www.ktmc.com) has filed a securities class action lawsuit in the United States District Court for the Western District of Texas against Natera, Inc. (“Natera”) (NASDAQ%3A+NTRA) on behalf of all persons and entities who purchased or otherwise acquired Natera common stock between February 26, 2020, and April 19, 2022, inclusive (the “Class Period”).
+RADNOR, Pa., April 28, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) has filed a securities class action lawsuit in the United States District Court for the Western District of Texas against Natera, Inc. (“Natera”) ( NTRA) on behalf of all persons and entities who purchased or otherwise acquired Natera common stock between February 26, 2020, and April 19, 2022, inclusive (the “Class Period”).
 This action is captioned John Harvey Schneider v.
 Natera, Inc., et al., Case No. 1:22-cv-00398.

 Important Deadline Reminder: Investors who purchased or otherwise acquired Natera common stock during the Class Period may, no later than June 27, 2022, seek to be appointed as a lead plaintiff representative of the class.

-CLICK+HERE TO SUBMIT YOUR NATERA LOSSES.
-YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER:
+CLICK HERE TO SUBMIT YOUR NATERA LOSSES.
+YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/natera-inc?utm_source=PR&utm_medium=link&utm_campaign=natera&mktm=r

 LEAD PLAINTIFF DEADLINE: JUNE 27, 2022